xodivorce/Weathering-with-You/README.md

 # Weathering With You

-is a web app for long-distance partners to check the time remaining before they reunite - in heartbeats.
+This project is a web app for long-distance partners to check the time remaining before they reunite - in heartbeats.
 Additionally, weather and time information that help create a sense of connection. and also Sents Cute Whatsapp Messages and Audio Through Ultra Msg Whatsapp Api and Spotify music link.

-\*\*Note: This project is developed for mac os Sonoma 14.3.1 and maybe not work on other operating system due to the open cv, pandas, flask.
+\*Note: This project is developed for mac os Sonoma 14.4 and maybe not work on other operating system.

 ## Installation

-1. Clone the repository to your local machine. `git clone git@github.com:xodivorce/Weathering-with-You.git`.
+1. Clone the repository to your local machine. `git clone git@github.com:xodivorce/Weathering-with-You.`.
 2. Open the repository.

 ## Usage